

 1.1 Continuing and convertible academic staff members

-Are required to participate in and complete FFOUT and the other program(s) as appropriate, normally within the first year of employment.
+Are required to participate in and complete UTEF and the other program(s) as appropriate, normally within the first year of employment.

-Evidence of completion or exemption from the relevant officer, i.e. Pro Vice Chancellor (Learning and Teaching Innovation), Centre for Innovation in Learning and Teaching (CILT) or the Dean of Graduate Research, must be included with Form D – the documentation that is to be completed during the probationary period in order to apply for confirmation of employment.
+Evidence of completion or exemption from the relevant officer, i.e. Pro Vice Chancellor (Learning and Teaching Innovation), Learning and Teaching Services or the Dean of Graduate Research, must be included with Form D – the documentation that is to be completed during the probationary period in order to apply for confirmation of employment.

 1.2 Academic staff on fixed-term appointments greater than 12 months

-Are required to participate in and complete FFOUT and the other program(s) as appropriate, normally within the probationary period.
+Are required to participate in and complete UTEF and the other program(s) as appropriate, normally within the probationary period.

-Staff members should contact the Centre for Innovation in Learning and Teaching, who can help determine the training required.
+Staff members should contact the Learning and Teaching Services, who can help determine the training required.

 Staff members will be required to provide to their supervisors, evidence of completion/participation in the relevant program(s) from the relevant officer for purposes of confirmation of employment at the end of the probationary period.